kerryb/cucumber-matchers-demo/README.md

 * checks several parts of one thing at once, rather than having separate expectations
 * reports which individual checks failed, rather than an unhelpful all-or-nothing failure message
 * gives useful failure messages for each failed check
+* avoids too much clutter in the step definitions

 You can roughly follow the code through the stages described below by stepping through the commits, although it might not entirely match at some points.